 As children and families become increasingly fragmented and victimized by poverty, disabilities, abuse and neglect, Judson Center steps up to the challenge by responding proactively to the community's needs.
 In 1979, the agency's budget was $500,000; today its budget exceeds $19.3 million.
 Assets over the past 20 years have grown from $700,000 to $19 million.
 These figures demonstrate that the agency is economically resourceful as well as financially sound, ensuring its future in serving the Southeastern Michigan community.

-Our current Annual Report, Audited Financial Statement and Form 990 give us the opportunity to report to you — the individuals and organizations who support us — on our recent achievements and financial status.
+Our current Annual Report, Audited Financial Statement and Form 990 give us the opportunity to report to you — the individuals and organizations who support us — on our achievements and financial status.

 Audited Financial Statements